Alyson M. Leone - New Jersey Business Law Attorney

 B.S., SUNY Binghamton University, 2000

 Alyson Leone is a shareholder on the Healthcare Team and Business Law Team.
-Her practice includes the representation of Physicians, Medical Practices, Ambulatory Surgery Centers, Registered Surgical Practices, Hospitals, Dentists, Dental Practices, Medical and Dental Management Companies, and Nursing Homes.
-Ms. Leone advises on corporate transactional matters such as the formation and structure of healthcare entities, joint ventures, shareholder, operating and employment agreements and licensure compliance.
-Her work regularly involves analysis of federal and state statutes and regulations, including New Jersey Board of Medical Examiners regulations, licensing standards, HIPAA, fraud and abuse laws, anti-kickback laws and self-referral laws.
+Her practice includes the representation of physicians, medical practices, ambulatory surgery centers, registered surgical practices, hospitals, wellness centers, dentists, dental practices, medical and dental management companies, and nursing homes.
+Ms. Leone advises on corporate transactional matters such as the formation and structure of healthcare entities, corporate practice of medicine issues, joint ventures, shareholder, operating and employment agreements and licensure compliance.
+Her work regularly involves analysis of federal and state statutes and regulations, including New Jersey Board of Medical Examiners regulations, New Jersey Department of Health licensing standards, HIPAA, fraud and abuse laws, anti-kickback laws and self-referral (Stark) laws.